7 Steps to Save Up for a Car

 - Make sure it fits in your garage.
 You can’t return a vehicle if you find out later it’s too big.

-- If you tow a boat or trailer on a regular basis, hitch it up and take it for a tow to test its towing power.
+- If you tow a boat or trailer on a regular basis, hitch it up and take it for drive to test its towing power.

 - Music lover?
 Play some tunes to hear if you get the sound you want.